Jung-Jun-Uk/mixface/README.md

 Note:
 + For ArcFace, we tested (s,m)={(8, 0.5), (16, 0.25), (16,0.5), (32,0.25), (64,0.25), (32,0.5), (64,0.5)}, but the model was not trained properly So, we apply (s,m)=(8,0.25).
-+ When you train with the metric loss(e.g. SN-pair, N-pair, etc) on MS1M-R+T4, don't use the dropout function of line number 204 of the [code](https://github.com/Jung-Jun-Uk/insightKface_pytorch/blob/main/recognition/models/iresnet.py) because the model is not trained properly.

 ```bash
 cd recognition